whiprandolph/bestseller/Part 3 - The Deepest Revolution/02 - Integrity and Bravery.md

 If you wanted to be part of a society where you totally trusted everyone else in every way, and you wanted them to trust you just as much, what qualities would you need to cultivate to make that possible?

 I believe that "most secure feeling in the world" comes when people can totally trust each other.
-And to have that total trust, each person needs to have total integrity to honor that trust.
+And for that to happen, each person needs to have total integrity to honor that trust.

 Most people know the importance of honesty and promise-keeping, two forms of integrity -- I call them Integrity of Word and Integrity of Action.
 I want to trust people to tell me the truth, no matter how unpleasant, so I value honesty.
 I want to be able to rely on people, so I value relationships with people who keep their promises.

 There's another way that I believe everybody wants to trust: that people will "do the right thing" or "stand for what's right" even if they haven't explicitly promised to.
-In other words, people want to trust that others in their society will act in service of their neighbors instead of selfishly, even if they haven't made any specific promises.
+In other words, people want to trust that others in their society will act in service of their neighbors instead of selfishly, even when they haven't made any specific promises.

 This trust that others will act in service is easy to see even in unhealthy cultures.
 Every infant is born trusting their mother to care for them, without the mother ever making any promises.
 When I go to the doctor, I trust that the doctor will try to heal me instead of maximizing their pay.
 Children at school trust the teacher to support their personal growth first, not prioritize their career or pay.
-This attitude of service is assumed -- how offended would a doctor or teacher be if patients or students wanted them to promise not to selfishly maximize their pay at the expense of healing or teaching?
+This attitude of service is assumed -- how offended would a doctor or teacher be if patients or students wanted them to promise to do their job and not to selfishly maximize their pay?
 And of course, the newborn couldn't even ask for a promise -- they have no choice but to trust the mother to act in service.

 I don't expect any random doctor to heal me or teacher to teach me.
-But once I enter into a doctor-patient relationship, or a teacher-student relationship, I have this expectation that they'll act in service of me.
+But once I enter into a doctor-patient relationship, or a teacher-student relationship, I have this expectation that they'll act in service.
 A mother creates this trust-relationship by giving birth.
 Any relationship between people comes with this deep expectation that each will act in service rather than selfishly, even before any explicit promises have been made.

 This same desire to trust extends beyond two people, to villages and whole nations.
 I believe in a deep way, everybody wants to trust that others in their society will act in service of the group rather than selfishly, so I consider acting in service its own kind of integrity -- what I call _Integrity of Service_.